 Once you are in the folder that contains the environemnt.yml file, execute the following installation commands:

-conda env create -n <env_name> environment.yml conda activate <env_name> python -m pip install -ve .
+conda env create -n <env_name> environment.yml conda activate <env_name> python -m pip install --no-deps -e .

 This creates a new environment with name <env_name> with all the necessary library dependencies.
 Then it activates the new environment.
 Finally installs the local qiskit-metal code inside that environment.